Johns Hopkins UniversityEST. 1876

 Education: PhD, Stanford University

-Tobie Meyer-Fong, professor of history, is a cultural historian of early modern and modern China.
+Tobie Meyer-Fong, professor of history, is a historian of early modern and modern China.
 She began teaching at Johns Hopkins in 2000.
 She received her bachelor's degree from Yale University in 1989 and her doctoral degree from Stanford University in 1998.
-She served as editor of the journal Late Imperial China from March 2007-December 2018.
-She has been a visiting scholar at Nanjing University, East China Normal University, the Institute of Modern History at Academia Sinica, the Institute for Advanced Studies on Asia (Tokyo), and the Institute of Literature at the Chinese Academy of Social Sciences.
+She served as editor of the journal Late Imperial China from 2007-2018 and recently rejoined the editorial board as an associate editor.
+She has been a visiting student or scholar at Nanjing University, East China Normal University, the Institute of Modern History at Academia Sinica, the Institute for Advanced Studies on Asia (Tokyo), and the Institute of Literature at the Chinese Academy of Social Sciences.
 Her books and several of her articles have been published in Chinese translation.

 Professor Meyer-Fong is broadly interested in the history of China, with primary expertise in the period from roughly 1600 to the present.
 Her research and writing emphasize the intimate and emotional effects of large-scale events at the individual and communal level.
 She has developed expertise in the history of the Jiangnan region, the history of publishing, taste, information, and material culture.
-She has articles forthcoming (in Chinese and Spanish translation) on recent historiography of Jiangnan and the personal and the global in the history of the Taiping War respectively.
+Recent articles (in Chinese and Spanish translation) have traced the evolution of English-language scholarship about the Jiangnan region, tracked developments in the field of Qing history, and considered the history of the Taiping War at personal and global scales.

-Professor Meyer-Fong has recently given academic and public talks focusing on the figure of Li Gui, a survivor of the Taiping civil war who circumnavigated the globe in 1876.
+Professor Meyer-Fong has given academic and public talks focusing on the figure of Li Gui, a survivor of the Taiping civil war who circumnavigated the globe in 1876.
+Some of this research will be published as part of a chapter in Qing print culture in an edited volume.
 She also has developed projects on the state of the field of Qing studies and has offered commentary based on her research on images of the Qing dynasty (and the Chinese past more generally) in contemporary China.
-Her recent research efforts have focused on the history of the Zhoushan Archipelago, further exploration of the theme “early modern China in the Late Imperial World,” and a family history of childhood and outward migration from Zhoushan to the United States during the Cold War.
+Her most recent research efforts have focused on the history of the Zhoushan Archipelago during the Qing dynasty.
+A forthcoming article in the American Historical Review's "History Unclassified" section focuses on one family's experience of outward migration from Zhoushan to the United States during the Cold War.
+She continues to consider the place of "early modern China in the Late Imperial World" in dialogue with colleagues at Hopkins and beyond.

 Professor Meyer-Fong maintains an eclectic portfolio of undergraduate courses.
-These include a broad survey of China’s early history (Neolithic to Song), an introduction to the Chinese Cultural Revolution in history and memory, and a comparative survey focused on the making of National Identity in 20th-Century China and Japan.
+These include a broad survey of China’s early and medieval history (Neolithic to Song), an introduction to the Chinese Cultural Revolution in history and memory, and a comparative survey focused on the making of National Identity in 20th-Century China and Japan.
 A freshman seminar, Monuments and Memory in Asian History, uses famous sites to introduce first year students to historical methods and regional dynamics.
 Her upper-level seminars include Women and Modern Chinese History and Late Imperial China: History and Fantasy.
-She has advised senior theses for both East Asian Studies and History on topics including public dancing in contemporary China, the role of Johns Hopkins Medicine in the formation of Peking Union Medical College, representations of military women in 20th century China, and the image-making activities of the empress dowager Cixi in comparative perspective.
+She has advised senior theses for both East Asian Studies and History on topics including public dancing and public health in contemporary China, the role of Johns Hopkins Medicine in the formation of Peking Union Medical College, representations of military women in 20th century China, a case study in the politics of female suicide in early 20th century Shanghai, and the image-making activities of the empress dowager Cixi in comparative perspective.

 Professor Meyer-Fong is the author of two monographs and a widely cited state-of-the field article on printing and book culture in late imperial China.
 She also has published articles on various topics including commemoration, travel and tourism, poetry anthologies, civil war, and gardens.
-Links to a selection of her articles appear below.
+A list of some of her articles appears below.

 “To Know the Enemy: The Zei qing huizuan, Military Intelligence, and the Taiping Civil War,” T’oung-pao, 104 (2018) 384-423.